instancio/instancio/website/docs/user-guide.md

 }
 ```

+Notice that the `AddressGenerator` and `PhoneGenerator` classes are unaware of each other.
-Notice the address generator did not initialise the `street` and `phoneNumbers` fields.
+In addion, address generator did not initialise the `street` and `phoneNumbers` fields.
-We will use this fact to demonstrate a couple of concepts.
+We will use these fact to demonstrate a couple of concepts.
 For now, using the phone and address generators, a `Person` class can be created by passing
 the generators to the `supply()` method: